 Personalized treatment plans, not a high-volume clinic

-same doctor every follow up visit, who is familiar with your medical history, medications and
+same doctor every follow up visit, who is familiar with your medical history, medications and treatment progress

 Board certified MD Physician with 27 years of experience - not PAs or NPs as in some other clinics